Armed militants abduct 3 ONGC employees from rig site in Assam | Headlines

 Armed militants abduct 3 ONGC employees from rig site in Assam

-Five armed militants on Wednesday early morning abducted three employees of state-owned Oil and Natural Gas Corporation (ONGC) from a rig site in Assam after locking security guards and driving away in the company's emergency-cum-medical vehicle.
+Five armed militants early on Wednesday abducted three employees of state-owned Oil and Natural Gas Corporation (ONGC) from a rig site in Assam using a company vehicle driven by a driver employed by the firm.

-The militants, suspected to be belonging to banned ULFA (I) group, later abandoned the vehicle near the Nimonagarh jungle close to the Assam-Nagaland border, a company official said.
+The militants, suspected to be belonging to the banned ULFA(I) group, later abandoned the vehicle and its driver near Nimonagarh jungle close to the Assam-Nagaland border, a company official said.

-On Wednesday early morning, five armed militants raided the company's remote rig site under the Lakwa oilfield in Sivasagar district of Assam.
-They first locked the two security guards posted at site before bundling the three young employees into the company's emergency-cum-medical vehicle stationed at the rig site and drove away.
+At about 1.30 am on Wednesday, five armed militants raided the company's remote rig site under the Lakwa oilfield in Sivasagar district of Assam.
+They first locked the two security guards posted at the site before bundling the three young employees into the company's emergency-cum-medical vehicle stationed at the rig site to drive away.

 The official said the company has filed a complaint with the local police and beefed up security at installations in Assam.

-No gun shot was fired during the abduction. ''We don't know how the entire episode unfolded.
-The police is looking into it,'' he said.
+No gunshot was fired during the abduction. ''We don't know how the entire episode unfolded.
+The police are looking into it,'' he said.

 Local and central control rooms have been activated to coordinate with the police to get the employees released.